SiliconLabs/cpc-daemon/doc/security.md

     cpcd --bind ecdh --key ./binding-ecdh.key

 If binding is successful, the daemon should exit without errors.
-The daemon can then be started normally without the `--bing` argument.
+The daemon can then be started normally.
 Data is now encrypted between daemon and secondary.

 ## Unbinding